PyGOD: A Python Library for Graph Outlier Detection: Conclusion and Future Plans

 \section{Conclusion and Future Plans}

-In this paper, we present the first comprehensive library for graph outlier detection, called \system.
-Uniquely, it supports a wide range of detection algorithms with unified APIs, rich documentation, and robust code design, which are readily useful for both academic research and industry applications.
-The development plan of \system will focus on multiple aspects: (\textit{i}) including more algorithms for different sub-tasks, e.g., outlier detection in edges and sub-graphs; (\textit{ii}) collaborating with industries to make \system more practical and tailor the needs of practitioners; (\textit{iii}) optimizing its accessibility and scalability with the latest advancement in graph \citep{jia2020improving}; and (\textit{iv}) incorporate automated machine learning to enable intelligent model selection and hyperparameter tuning \citep{zhao2021automatic}.
+In this paper, we present the first comprehensive library for graph outlier detection, called \system. \system supports a wide range of detection algorithms with a unified API, rich documentation, and robust code design.
+These features make it valuable for both academic research and industry applications.
+The development plan of \system will focus on multiple aspects: (\textit{i}) enabling detectors to acquire domain knowledge by incorporating different amounts of supervision signals; (\textit{ii}) optimizing its scalability with the latest advancement in graphs \citep{jia2020improving}; and (\textit{iii}) incorporating automated machine learning to enable intelligent model selection and hyperparameter tuning \citep{zhao2021automatic}.

-\acks The authors of this paper were supported by NSF under grants III-1763325, III-1909323, III-2106758, and SaTC-1930941.
+\acks The authors who are affiliated with the University of Illinois Chicago are supported in part by NSF under grant III-2106758 and POSE-2346158.
+Philip S. Yu and Hao Peng are the corresponding authors.

 0.2in